Lemoncode/webpack-by-sample/README.md

 In this demo we are going to create different builds for each environment.
 We will learn how to configure it and how to reduce bundle file sizes.

-We will start from sample _03 Environments/02 CSS Modules_.
+We will start from sample _03 Environments/03 HMR_.

 Summary steps:
 - Add base webpack config file